What Courts Do

 - Courts also hear matters when people are charged with a crime.

-- In Saskatchewan we have Provincial Courts and Queen’s Bench Courts.
+- In Saskatchewan we have Provincial Courts and King’s Bench Courts.

 Courts provide a formal way to settle disputes.